Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 By Tracy from Matheson, Ontario

-This is a guide about painting faux stained glass on old windows.
+This is a page about painting faux stained glass on old windows.
 With a few inexpensive supplies you can create your own faux stained glass window to display in your home.

-This is a guide about making an old window coffee table.
+This is a page about making an old window coffee table.
 Repurpose an old window and make a unique coffee table.

 Re-purpose your old window frame by hanging it on a wall and placing flowers according the season.
 It will give your house a more vintage and stylish look.